edurbrito/bombardier-II/docs/README.md

 ##### The Patterns
 To solve this problem we applied both the **Command** and the **Singleton** patterns.
-The **Command** pattern allowed us to parameterize Elements with different actions, by using an interface, [Command](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/Command.java), with a single execution method, 'execute()' that is be implemented by multiple classes(Concrete Commands), each performing a specific operation on its *Element* (Receiver), specifically on its *Position*.
+The **Command** pattern allowed us to parameterize Elements with different actions, by using an interface, [Command](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/Command.java), with a single execution method, `execute()` that is be implemented by multiple classes (Concrete Commands), each performing a specific operation on its *Element* (Receiver), specifically on its *Position*.
 Furthermore, to follow the *SRP*, we felt the need to split the responsibility of creating and executing the Commands, which led us to the implementation of a [CommandInvoker](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/CommandInvoker.java).
-At this point, implementing the **Singleton** design pattern became a new possibility, because we only needed one CommandInvoker - which works such like a TV remote; to execute all the Commands on each iteration of the game main loop, which meant we only wanted an instance of the [CommandInvoker](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/CommandInvoker.java) to be used in all classes.
+At this point, implementing the **Singleton** design pattern became a new possibility, because we only needed one CommandInvoker - which works such like a TV remote; to execute all the Commands on each iteration of the game main loop, meaning that we only wanted an instance of the [CommandInvoker](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/CommandInvoker.java) to be used in all classes.
-Combining these two design patterns, on each iteration the *ElementControllers* order actions on their respective Elements - by creating Commands and adding them to the Invokers' Command List, 'commandInvoker.addCommand(command:Command)'; and then the main Controller, on its 'run()' function, asks the [CommandInvoker](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/CommandInvoker.java) to execute all the Commands on its Command List, 'commandInvoker.executeCommands()'.
+Combining these two design patterns, on each iteration the *ElementControllers* order actions on their respective Elements - by creating Commands and adding them to the Invokers' Command List, `commandInvoker.addCommand(command:Command)`; and then the main Controller, in its `run()` function, asks the [CommandInvoker](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/commands/CommandInvoker.java) to execute all the Commands on its Command List, `commandInvoker.executeCommands()`.

 ##### Implementation